go as java | shira.at

 Ofcourse, never trust a random benchmark you found on the internet, but I tested these myself and got similar results.

-Some key points I want to point out from the article:
+Some key points from the article:

 Java uses 22.5 times more RAM then Go for around 20% better performance.